China's Xi sees 'challenges' in Hong Kong as Beijing dismisses any UK role

 The battle for full democracy, vividly illustrated by 79 days of "Occupy" street protests in 2014, has been a defining issue for the city of 7.3 million.
 It has sown distrust, polarized politics and hampered governance.

-"In the 20 years since Hong Kong was returned to the motherland, the success of 'one country, two systems' is recognised by the whole world," Xi said in a speech.
+"In the 20 years since Hong Kong was returned to the motherland, the success of 'one country, two systems' is recognized by the whole world," Xi said in a speech.

 Without giving specifics, Xi said these needed to be corrected and not handled with an "emotional attitude".